-You can print a sample of the records by checking the box and entering a number.
-See also "Quality Assurance".
+You can print a sample of the records by checking the box and entering a number. e.g. 1 in 1000 sampling will output every 1000th record in the file.
+See also "Quality Assurance" on page 138.

 Filters and Ordering